comphy-lab/ECOGEN/docs/sphinx_docs/source/Chap4_6extractMassflowWithParaview.rst

 Gmsh example and extraction of mass-flow rate
 *********************************************

-One might needs to extract the mass-flow rate throught a specific surface/boundary.
+One might needs to extract the mass-flow rate through a specific surface/boundary.
 Some CFD tools such as OpenFOAM or SimFlow allows to select a specific boundary in the properties field of your dataset and work directly from there.
 However, in ECOGEN the output data is generated as a multi-block dataset: a block for each core.
 Thus, it is required to extract the boundary in `ParaView`_ as described below.
 By this example we will also show how to use `Gmsh`_.

 Generate .msh file